 The first intercollegiate football game was a six to four victory by Rutgers over Princeton in 1869.
 This was followed 30 years later by the first intercollegiate basketball game, when Hamline University lost to the Minnesota State School of Agriculture in 1895 by a score of nine to three.
 It is likely that few people watching or participating in those early amateur contests understood they were witnessing the birth of what would become a modern economic powerhouse.
 What began primarily as a series of student activities has grown into a multi-billion-dollar commercial enterprise that continues to grow to this day.
-In 2006, National Collegiate Athletic Association (NCAA) Division 1 Football Subdivision (FBS) schools earned \$4.4 billion in revenue.1 Over the next decade, these revenues grew to \$8.5 billion.
+In 2006, National Collegiate Athletic Association (NCAA) Division 1 Football Subdivision (FBS) colleges and universities earned \$4.4 billion in revenue.1 Over the next decade, these revenues grew to \$8.5 billion.

 Where does this revenue come from?
-While FBS schools typically field men's and women's teams in roughly 20 different sports, 58 percent of the total athletic department revenue comes directly from only two sports: men's football and men's basketball.2 All other sports directly account for only about 15 percent of total revenue.
-The remaining 27 percent comes from other sources such as the sale of media rights.
-Even a cursory review of the revenue involved in such contracts demonstrates that most of the value stems from the ability to broadcast football and men's basketball programs (Sanderson and Siegfried 2018).
-Given this stark difference in revenue, football and men's basketball are often referred to as "revenue sports," with all other sports being referred to as "non-revenue sports" - a convention we will adopt throughout this paper.
+While FBS colleges typically field men's and women's teams in approximately 20 different sports, 58 percent of the total athletic department revenue comes directly from only two sports: men's football and men's basketball.2 All other sports directly account for only about 15 percent of total revenue.
+Direct revenue is likely an underestimate of the total funds generated by football and men's basketball.
+The remaining 27 percent of athletic department revenue comes from other sources such as the sale of media rights.
+Even a cursory review of those contracts demonstrates that most of the value stems from the ability to broadcast football and men's basketball programs (Sanderson and Siegfried 2018a).
+Given this stark difference in revenue generation, football and men's basketball are often referred to as "revenue sports," with all other sports being referred to as "non-revenue sports" - a convention we will adopt throughout this paper.3

 Despite the commercial success of these athletic endeavors, they ostensibly remain amateur athletic activities, with the student-athletes largely barred from sharing in the profits generated by their participation.
 Athlete compensation is strictly limited to academic scholarships that cover the cost of attendance and a modest stipend for living expenses.
-We estimate that less than 7 percent of football and men's basketball revenue is paid to athletes through these two forms of compensation.3
+We estimate that less than 7 percent of football and men's basketball revenue is paid to athletes through these two forms of compensation.4 To put this number in perspective, under their respective collective bargaining agreements, professional football and men's basketball players in the US receive approximately 50 percent of the revenue

 1 The FBS is the most competitive division of intercollegiate athletics.
 It was formerly described as "Division 1-A." This division includes 130 teams that are organized in 10 athletic conferences.
 Teams that are not in the FBS compete in the Football Championship Subdivision (FCS).
-We do not include data from the FCS schools in our analysis except for Figure 1.
+We do not include data from the FCS colleges in our analysis except for Figure 1.